SummaryRead the full fact sheet

 Plan a quiet time with your child when neither of you will have other distractions.
 You may go for a walk, plan a milkshake at a café, or chat in the car on the way home from school.
 It might also be useful to use cues from relevant topics on the TV or in the media.

 You can start the conversation with some basic information.

-Explain that a drug can be natural (such as cannabis or tobacco) or manufactured (such as ecstasy and ice).
-Let your child know that every drug changes our physical and psychological state in some way.
+Explain that a drug can come from plants (such as cannabis or tobacco) or be manufactured (such as ecstasy and ice).
+Let your child know that drugs can affect how we feel, think, and behave.

 Explain that drugs fall into three groups: